hombre-geek/bodega-system/README.md

 - [SQLite] as database.(https://www.sqlite.org/index.html)
 - [Bootstrap 5.1.3](https://getbootstrap.com/) for the views.
 - HTML & CSS3.

+## 💽 To Run Bodega System the first time :

+From the terminal execute the following line:
+1. ⌨️ php artisan migrate
+2. ⌨️ php artisan bodegaInstall:superadmin

+    With this last command the superuser will be created, whose info is:
+     - 👨🏻‍🦱 user@superuser.com
+     - 🔐 12345678

 ## 🙏🏻 Acknowledgment
-I thank the company Deltec S.A. for the opportunity provided; I hope to be part of its valuable human resource, in order to provide effective solutions to your client portfolio
+I thank the company Deltec S.A. for the opportunity provided; I hope to be part of its valuable human resource, in order to provide effective solutions to your client portfoilo

 ## License